-SRI can be used to ensure integrity of third-party content embedded in a website.
+SRI can be used to ensure integrity of third-party content embedded on a website.
 Websites which don’t embed any third-party content don’t need SRI.
 The basic idea is that one hash per external resource is provided.
 If the external resource is changed (which can put visitors of this website at risk), the hashes provided by the server and calculated by the client don’t match anymore and the resource is discarded.

 Symmetric cryptography is the opposite of public-key cryptography.
 Two parties who want to communicate need exactly the same private key.
 Both of them use this key for encryption and decryption.
 Symmetric encryption is faster than public-key encryption, however, you have to securely exchange keys.
 AES is a well-known representative of symmetric cryptography.

 TLS (Transport Layer Security) allows secure data transfer via the internet.
 Nowadays, operators of servers should only allow TLS 1.2 and cipher suites supporting perfect forward secrecy as well as AEAD.
-The upcoming TLS 1.3 standard only offers cipher suites which provide PFS and AEAD.
+The new TLS 1.3 standard only offers cipher suites which provide PFS and AEAD.